Labor and Delivery

 Is this topic for you?

 This topic provides basic information about normal labor and delivery.
-If you need information on pregnancy, other types of childbirth, or the first 6 weeks after childbirth (postpartum), see the following topics:
+If you need information on pregnancy, other types of childbirth, or the first 6 weeks after childbirth (postpartum), see:

 What is labor and delivery?